-Through the inquiry-based approach of the AP course, you will develop a strong foundation in chemistry.
-Some topics you will study include atomic structure, chemical reactions, and thermodynamics.
+You will develop a strong chemistry foundation through the inquiry-based approach of the AP course.
+Topics you will learn about include atomic structure, chemical reactions, and thermodynamics.
 While you may have explored some of these topics earlier, the AP Chemistry course will enable you to study them at a more advanced level.

-AP Chemistry may seem harder than AP Biology or even AP Physics.
-But then again, the difficulty of AP Chemistry can be quite subjective.
-While AP Chemistry involves memorization, content application, and in-depth critical thinking are also important.
-The curriculum covers a wide range of content over nine units, each covering several topics.
-Apart from this, AP Chemistry involves a lot of calculations; mathematical routines are one of the science practices that are part of the AP Chemistry curriculum.
+AP Chemistry may seem harder than AP Biology or even AP Physics, but its difficulty level is subjective.
+While AP Chemistry involves memorization and content application, in-depth critical thinking is also important.
+The curriculum covers a wide range of content over 9 units, each covering several topics.
+AP Chemistry involves a lot of calculations.
+Mathematical routines are 1 of the science practices that are part of the AP Chemistry curriculum.

 The prerequisites for taking AP Chemistry are: